 Eating fruits and vegetables seems easier during summer months when fresh, locally grown produce is available.
-Even though most fruits and veggies can be found at the grocery store year round, they may not be as exciting as fresh, summer produce.
-It is just as important to eat plenty of fruits and vegetables in the winter.
+Even though most fruits and veggies can be found at the grocery store year-round, they may not be as exciting as fresh, summer produce.
+However, it is just as important to eat plenty of fruits and vegetables in the winter.

-It is best to choose fruits and veggies that are in season.
-When they are in season they look better, taste better, and are just overall more appealing.
+Choose fruits and veggies that are in season.
+They look better, taste better, and are overall more appealing.
 Brussels sprouts, clementines, grapefruit and kale are just a few of the tasty fruits and vegetables in season during winter months.

 Get started by trying Berry Fruit Salad.

 If blueberries or grapes aren’t on sale at your grocery store, substitute kiwis or pears instead.
 Enjoy!